apache/pulsar/site2/website/versioned_docs/version-2.6.1/reference-terminology.md

 When an application fails to process a particular message, it can sends a "negative ack" to Pulsar to signal that the message should be replayed at a later timer.
 (By default, failed messages are replayed after a 1 minute delay).
-Be aware that doing negative ack on ordered subscription type like Exclusive, Failover and Key_Share can cause failed messages arrive consumer out of original order.
+Be aware that negative acknowledgment on ordered subscription types, such as Exclusive, Failover and Key_Shared, can cause failed messages to arrive consumers out of the original order.

 #### Unacknowledged